tuxlifan/moneyguru/help/en/editing.rst

 Auto-completion, Autofill and Lookups
 -------------------------------------

 moneyGuru has advanced auto-completion and autofill capabilities.
 As soon as you type something in an auto-completable field (Description, Payee, Account), moneyGuru will look in other transactions you have and give you a completion proposition.
 You can cycle through the propositions with the up and down arrows.
 To accept a proposition, just tab out.
 You can also, of course, just continue to type.

 The autofill feature will automatically fill empty fields after you tab out of an auto-completable field.
 For example, if Payee is the first auto-completable column, typing an existing payee will make all subsequent fields automatically filled with values from the last transaction containing that payee.

+The autofill feature considers previously autofilled values as empty values.
+For example, if you trigger an autofill in Payee and Transfer by filling Description, you will also trigger an autofill on Transfer by editing Payee, even if the field is not empty.

+Another way of saying it is that autofill will only fill fields that you haven't explicitly typed *yourself*.

 Under Mac OS X, it's possible to summon a lookup list for any auto-completable field.
 You need to type a payee that you **know** you have somewhere in your transaction, but don't remember what it starts with?
 Press |cmd|\ L and a lookup dialog will appear, listing all your payees.
 The search field allows you to run a fuzzy search (which means that you don't have to type the beginning of your payee, just a few letters that are in it) that will make most relevant payees come first in the list.

 .. |edition_buttons| image:: image/edition_buttons.png
 .. |edition_account_panel| image:: image/edition_account_panel.png